-This new scaling law reproduces the usually accepted exponents for coalescence Kuczynski (1949), Kingery (1960), Eggers et al. (1999).
-Note that in the viscous case n=1 the coalescence exponent $\alpha=1$ is often reported wrongly as 1/2, which can be traced back to the incorrect argument of Frenkel (1945), alluded to in Sec.
-2.1.
+$\alpha = 1$ is often reported wrongly as 1/2, which can be traced back to the incorrect argument of Frenkel (1945), alluded to in Section 2.1.

 2.5.1.
-Mean curvature flow (n=2).
-Mean curvature flow can be realized by the surface of He crystals close to $T{\min} = 0.32$ K, where the latent heat vanishes, and melting and freezing is controlled by small differences in chemical potential (Maris 2003, Ishiguro et al. 2004).
+Mean curvature flow (n = 2).
+Mean curvature flow can be realized by the surface of He3 crystals close to $T{\min} = 0.32$ K, where the latent heat vanishes and melting and freezing are controlled by small differences in chemical potential (Maris 2003, Ishiguro et al. 2004).
 As a result, the normal velocity is proportional to the mean curvature.
-Figures 4(b,c) provide an example of merging of He crystals (Ishiguro et al. 2004), which follows $r_0 \sim t^{1/3}$ , in line with 6. for n=2.
+Figure 4b,c provides an example of the merging of 3He crystals (Ishiguro et al. 2004), which follows $r_0 \sim t^{1/3}$, in line with Equation 6 for n = 2.
 The prefactor can be determined analytically from a detailed calculation of the meniscus shape (Maris 2003).

 2.5.2.
-Sintering by volumetric (n = 3) or surface diffusion (n = 4).
-The sintering of metal spheres can be driven by volumetric diffusion of atoms across the bulk, or by the diffusion of atoms along the surface (Kuczynski 1949, Mullins 1959, Eggers 1998).
-The former involves a transport coefficient with n=3, while the latter has n=4.
-According to 6., this gives $r_0 \sim t^{1/5}$ and $r_0 \sim t^{1/7}$ , respectively, both of which have been observed experimentally Kuczynski (1949).
+Sintering by volumetric (n = 3) or surface (n = 4) diffusion.
+The sintering of metal spheres can be driven by the volumetric diffusion of atoms across the bulk or by the diffusion of atoms along the surface (Kuczynski 1949, Mullins 1959, Eggers 1998).
+The former involves a transport coefficient with n = 3, while the latter has n = 4.
+According to Equation 6, this gives $r_0 \sim t^{1/5}$ and $r_0 \sim t^{1/7}$, respectively, both of which have been observed experimentally (Kuczynski 1949).
 A closer analysis of merging by surface diffusion, however, reveals that a more subtle argument is needed to derive the growth law (Eggers 1998).
-The underlying dynamical equation gives rise to surface oscillations: the two sides of the gap between the spheres touches to enclose a void, at which point the dynamics of $r_0$ restarts.
+The underlying dynamical equation gives rise to surface oscillations: The two sides of the gap between the spheres touch to enclose a void, at which point the dynamics of r_0 restarts.
 The mechanism of void formation has been used to produce empty structures in silicon (Mizushima et al. 2000).

 2.5.3.
 Other initial conditions.
-For geometrically similar initial conditions (merging cones) the coalescence dynamics cannot depend on R, which readily implies $\alpha=1/n$ , as is also observed for the blunting of conical tips (Ishiguro et al. 2007, Lamstaes & Eggers 2013).
-Sessile drop coalescence of power-law fluids is indeed reported to give $\alpha=1/n=n_f$ (Chen et al. 2022).
-Another curious case is encountered for the merging of viscous blisters confined between a solid and an elastic sheet; the ratio of bending modulus and viscosity leads to transport with n=3 (Sæter et al. 2024).
-Unlike cones or spheres, the initial gap between the blisters is very wide and the dynamics is not governed by a single scale; the growth of the bridge between the blisters is not algebraic, but exponential Sæter et al. (2024).
+For geometrically similar initial conditions (merging cones) the coalescence dynamics cannot depend on R, which readily implies $\alpha = 1/n$, as is also observed for the blunting of conical tips (Ishiguro et al. 2007, Lamstaes & Eggers 2013).
+Sessile drop coalescence of power-law fluids is indeed reported to give $\alpha = 1/n = n_f$ (Chen et al. 2022).
+Another curious case is encountered for the merging of viscous blisters confined between a solid and an elastic sheet; the ratio of the bending modulus and viscosity leads to transport with n = 3 (Sæter et al. 2024).
+Unlike cones or spheres, the initial gap between the blisters is very wide and the dynamics is not governed by a single scale; the growth of the bridge between the blisters is not algebraic but exponential (Sæter et al. 2024).

-3. Spherical drops
+3. SPHERICAL DROPS

 By far the most detailed studies of coalescence have been devoted to the idealized situation of two spherical drops of Newtonian fluid, starting to coalesce at a point of negligible size.
+Here, the dynamics associated with the approach and reconnection stages is often neglected (see the sidebar titled Practical Challenges, First Contact, and Microscopic Effects).
 The dynamics is controlled by Oh as a single parameter.
-We consider the limits of vanishing inertia $Oh = \infty$ , and of inviscid flow Oh = 0, and assess the effect of an outer fluid.
+We consider the limits of vanishing inertia $Oh = \infty$ and of inviscid flow Oh = 0 and assess the effect of an outer fluid.

 3.1.
-Very viscous drops, $Oh = \infty$
+Very Viscous Drops, $Oh = \infty$

-Let us assume that the shape of the meniscus is described by a similarity solution (Paulsen 2013, Eggers & Fontelos 2015), whose height is set by $r_0$ , and whose width is set by the width $w = r_0^2/R$ of the spacing between two spheres at that scale:
+Let us assume that the shape of the meniscus is described by a similarity solution (Paulsen 2013, Eggers & Fontelos 2015) whose height is set by r_0 and whose width is set by the width $w = r_0^2/R$ of the spacing between two spheres at that scale:

-$$r = r_0 \bar{R}(\xi)$$ with $\xi = \frac{zR}{r_0^2}$ .
+$$r = r_0 \bar{R}(\xi), \quad \text{with} \quad \xi = \frac{zR}{r_0^2}.$$ 7